Steward and the King, The

 "We must leave soon," he explained in a calm voice.
 "What was once one path is now many."

-“Arwen?” she whispered, and Aragorn’s fist clenched, and she trembled with the pain she saw in that gesture.
-“Estel, why do you grieve?”
+"Arwen?" she asked, and Aragorn's fist clenched, confirming her fear.
+It was Luthien and Beren again, and she did not want that pain for either of them.
+"Estel, why do you grieve?"

 Those were words she did not wish to hear.
-He had not, he could never abandon hope and duty.
-But he no longer hoped for himself.
-He had never before named her by a word that claimed her as kin.
+He no longer hoped for himself.
+Aragorn had not, he could never abandon hope and duty.
+But he had never before named her by a word that claimed her as kin.
 He would not claim kinship now except for a marriage that would not be made.
-She held herself still, so only her heart trembled.
-He was too close, he might feel her dismay.
+She did not want him to make that sacrifice, not only for her granddaughter's sake.
+She loved them both.
 She stood, and when she spoke her voice did not betray her emotion.
-“Will you walk with me?”
+"Will you walk with me?"

 "I ask you only to look," she said gently.
 "If there are many paths, you need guidance."